 It's important to note that each of these devices is not safe for use on darker areas like freckles, moles, or tattoos; using it on these will result in painful burns.
 If you're not sure, it's better to be safe than sorry!

-3. Braun Gillette Venus Silk-Expert IPL 5001 Intense Pulsed Light Body Only Hair Removal System with Razor
+3. Braun Gillette Venus Silk-Expert IPL 5001 Intense Pulsed Light Hair Removal System

-The Braun Gillette Venus IPL is a two for one; not only does it remove hair using an IPL, but it also doubles as an electric razor ‒ making it pretty convenient for treatments, considering you have to shave first.
+The Braun Gillette Venus IPL kit is a two for one; not only does it remove hair using an IPL, but it also doubles as a razor ‒ making it pretty convenient for treatments, considering you have to shave first.

 This device boasts fast treatments, estimating about eight minutes to treat a single arm or leg.
 94 percent of women noticed a results after only three months, and 89 percent of users noticed continued results twelve months after their last treatment.
 Clinical studies were conducted in 2013 and 2014.
 Supposedly, users will see results after just four treatments.
 It also boasts gentle and painless treatments.

 This device's IPL reads the melanin in your skin eighty times per second and automatically detects skin tone and adjusts for treatment.
 However, like the other devices, it is not intended for people with darker skin or lighter hair.

 It is shaped just like a regular electric razor, making it easier to use in tight areas, but weighs a whopping eight pounds ‒ which could make it cumbersome.

 Some reviewers said that, on their legs, it didn't hurt at all.
 In more sensitive areas, such as their underarms, it felt a bit like a pinch.
 Most people seem to be pretty satisfied with it, though it's been mentioned a few times that its size and weight makes it a little difficult to use.